ckswilliams/modOpenREM/docs/import.rst

     openrem_rdsr.py *.dcm

-this feature will be added to Windows users with the standard cmd.exe shell in a future version, and is tracked as `issue #9`_
+this feature will be added for Windows users with the standard cmd.exe shell in a future version, and is tracked as `issue #9`_

 For mammography DICOM images